Are you ready to be a parent?

-It is the 60 million dollar question.
+It's the million-dollar question.
 Are you ready to be a parent?

 Many issues come up for consideration when contemplating parenthood – your age, finances, relationship status, career objectives, educational aspirations and family size.

 A report from AMP and the National Centre for Social and Economic Modelling (NATSEM) in 2013 looked at the cost of raising children in Australia across all income groups and found that middle-income families had the biggest increase in costs, spending up to 50 per cent more than in 2007.
-According to NATSEM, the cost of raising two children to the age of 21 in Australia is around $800,000.1
+According to NATSEM, the cost of raising two children for a middle income family to the age of 21 in Australia is around $800,000.

 Two things you can get a handle on prior to having a baby are your insurance policies and finances.

-Even if you already have private health insurance, it’s important to know that obstetrics is not covered in every health insurance policy in Australia and that a 12-month waiting period applies if you are a new customer or have just moved to a cover that includes obstetrics.2
+Even if you already have private health insurance, it’s important to know that obstetrics is not covered in every health insurance policy in Australia and that a 12-month waiting period can apply if you are a new customer or have just moved to a cover that includes obstetrics.

 In Australia, health insurance can only cover you for in-hospital services.
 So, most medical expenses during pregnancy – including GP and obstetrician visits, scans and blood tests – will not be covered by your health insurance until you arrive in hospital to have your baby.
 They will (in part) be covered by Medicare.

 It’s also important to check that your baby is covered from birth, in the event that they may require hospital care immediately.
-A premature birth or admittance to the Special Care Nursery or Intensive Care Unit may occur and can be very costly.
+A premature birth or admittance to the Special Care Nursery or Intensive Care Unit can be very costly.

-Life insurance is an important consideration too at this life stage.
+Life insurance can be another important consideration.
 Paying mortgage costs, bringing up children and paying for everyday household expenses may be a real struggle for your loved ones if you’re no longer there to provide for them.
-Family Life Cover from Real Insurance will provide a lump sum cash payout to your family if you’re diagnosed with a terminal illness or pass away.
+Family Life Cover from Real Insurance provides a lump sum cash payout to your family if you’re diagnosed with a terminal illness or pass away.1

 While reviewing your policies, it’s a good idea to update your superannuation and life insurance beneficiaries too.

 Before your baby arrives, it’s a good idea to use your free time to claim for government assistance (you won’t have much free time afterwards!).
 You can claim Parental Leave Pay up to 10 weeks before your baby’s expected date of birth or adoption.
-Also, ask your employer about your paid leave entitlements including maternity leave, recreation or annual leave, long service leave and unpaid leave.3
+Also, ask your employer about your paid leave entitlements including parental leave, recreation or annual leave, long service leave and unpaid leave.

 Parental Leave Pay provides financial support for up to 18 weeks to help eligible parents take time off work to care for a newborn or recently adopted child.
 The current 2015 rate of payment is $641.05 per week before tax.
 Family Tax Benefit is a two-part payment that helps with the cost of raising children.
 Dad and Partner Pay provides for an extra two weeks of pay for eligible dads and partners at the rate of $641.05 per week, before tax.